-At face value, Barry Bonds is arguably the greatest player in the history of baseball.
-He is the MLB's home run king and also set the record for most dingers in a season in 2001 with 73.
+At face value, Barry Bonds is arguably the greatest left fielder and even player in the history of baseball.
+He is the MLB’s home run king and also set the record for most dingers in a season in 2001 with 73.
 Bonds also has the most walks in a season (232 set in 2004) and career (2,558).
 The home run champ rewrote the record book and was truly a complete player; however, his accomplishments are often overshadowed by allegations of steroid usage during his career.
 As a result, Bonds was not elected to the Hall of Fame when all was set and done.

 2. Ted Williams

 - Reached base a record 48.2% of the time for his career

 - 6th-best career batting average ever (.344)

 No player in MLB history has hit the .400 batting average mark in a season since Ted Williams in 1941.
 Williams is considered one of the greatest pure hitters in the history of the sport.
 He batted .344 for his career and also hit over 500 home runs, demonstrating his ability to hit for contact and power.
 Nicknamed “The Kid,” Williams spent his entire 19-year career in a Boston Red Sox uniform, and as great as he was, he could’ve been even better.
 Williams served in WWII right in the heart of his prime (1943-45) and also left the 1952 season early to serve the U.S. in Korea.